In fiction, many characters wear fur garments, just because it's luxurious and glamorous.

 In the E True Hollywood Story episode of Tonya Harding, one of her friends mentioned that Tonya wanted a fur coat, like all the other girls she skated with, and her dad eventually saved up and bought her a little rabbit fur coat.
 There was then a reenactment clip showing a girl lacing her skates while wearing a white rabbit jacket.

-Frasier: Not shown, but it's mentioned that Maris has an ermine lap robe, and her sister has an ermine muff (that she used to smuggle a chihuahua into an opera).
+In Frasier, it's mentioned that Maris has an ermine lap robe, and her sister has an ermine muff that she used to smuggle a chihuahua into an opera (neither is shown, because both characters were never on screen).

 Nouvelle Vague's video for their cover of "Eisbär" ("Polar Bear") features the singer laying on a polar bear rug.
 This is a song that goes something like "I'd like to be a polar bear, at the cold pole."
 Hmm...yes, so she says as she strokes the fur.